Menu

 Both have their fan base and for good reasons.

-Chromoly, a lightweight and strong steel alloy, is famous for its resilience and flexibility.
+Chromoly, a lightweight, strong steel alloy, is known for its resilience and flexibility.

 On the other hand, High-Tensile steel, known for its robustness and affordability, offers a reliable choice for many riders.